 When someone is sorting through their mail, how it looks and feels to the touch helps decide whether to open it or not.
 This tangible aspect of direct mail is a great advantage.
 You can add an object inside the envelope and pique customers’ interest.

-Buck slips, also called “buck inserts” or “buck sheets” are single, unfolded sheets frequently used as inserts.
+The popular way to go about it is using mail inserts and buck slips.
+Buck slips, also called “buck inserts” or “buck sheets”, are single, unfolded sheets frequently used as inserts.
 They are approximately the size of a dollar bill, measuring around 8.5×3.5 inches or smaller.
 The small size makes them a great envelope stuffer, and the “go-to” for direct mail campaigns.

 It also combines together nicely with the idea of giving your customers something to keep — like a fridge magnet, sticker pad, or branded notebook.
 But mail campaigns can make creative use of multiple things — a penny, a USB drive, or a pen, to name a few.

-Direct mail has a number of unique benefits digital channels can’t provide.
+Direct mail has a number of unique benefits that digital channels can’t provide.
 Although it’s relatively similar to direct email marketing, it can engage the sense of touch, has less competition, and has the ability to stick around in the customer’s home and keep your business top of mind.

 Postcards, coupons, interactive mail in the form of free samples, and birthday or anniversary discounts are all great to use in your direct mail campaign.